 Part VI: Applications under s.
 11(b) of the Canadian Charter of Rights and Freedoms

 A. Scheduling of s.
 11(b) Applications

-- Where the defence (e. an accused person or his/her counsel) intends to bring a s.
+- Where the defence (g. an accused person or their counsel) intends to bring a s.
 11(b) application but did not indicate this at the pre-trial conference, the defence must provide written notice of this change in position to the Crown, any other accused and the Superior Court trial coordinator, and arrange for a further pre-trial conference as soon as practicable, as required under rule 28.04(11).